If Elizabeth Barrett Browning had a Roomba then Sonnet 43 might have read like this:

 Dust, fluff, you clean it all; and, if iRobot choose,

 I shall but love thee until my death.

 No I haven’t finally lost the plot.
 Really I haven’t.
-It’s just that every time I hear our new vacuum cleaner go off each morning I think of the opening line of this sonnet.
+It’s just that every time I hear our new Roomba vacuum cleaner go off each morning I think of the opening line of this Sonnet.

 But why would our vaccum cleaner be “going off” every morning?
 Well I am pleased you asked that my friend.
 Because it is the iRobot 980 and it’s a robot vacuum.
 It also might just be the greatest invention the world has ever seen.

 It arrived about a month ago and within minutes was unboxed and set up.
 All we had to do was download the iRobot app from the app store (available for Android and Apple devices) and then follow the instructions to connect your Roomba to the app.
 It is so simple even I could do it.
 There is nothing to assemble, no attachments to store, no bags to buy and keep in a drawer, it is all ready to go straight out of the box (once you have plugged it in obviously).